timvdm/Helium/service/README.md

 Where:

-- query_string - Is the SMILES string being searched for.
+- query_string - The SMILES string being searched for.
-- pretty - Is an optional parameter ( defaults to false ).
+- pretty - An optional parameter ( defaults to false ).
 If set to true the JSON returned will be formatted.
+- limit - An optional parameter to limit the search results returned.
+The default limit is 100.

 ### Similarity search example:

-    curl 'localhost:8089/helium/similarity?q=c1ccccc1Cl&pretty=true'
+    curl 'localhost:8089/helium/similarity?q=c1ccccc1Cl&pretty=true&limit=10'

 Will return the following JSON: